AvatoLabs/NexusVM/README.md

-# NexusVM Bridge: A Trust-minimized Bitcoin Bridge
+# NexusVM Bridge: A Trust-minimized Tondi Bridge

 > [!WARNING]
 > DO NOT USE IN PRODUCTION!